redfoxofwealden/oxnead-pub-quiz/README.md

 ### Unfixed Bugs

-There are no known bugs.
+There are no known bugs to fix.
 All code was tested repeatedly during development until code is working correctly.

 ## Deployment